Wichita, Kansas: Climate

+Climatic influences on weather

 Wichita lies within the humid subtropical climate zone (Köppen Cfa), typically experiencing hot, humid summers and cold, dry winters.
 Located on the Great Plains, far from any large moderating influences such as mountains or large bodies of water, Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Particularly destructive ones have struck the Wichita area several times in the course of its history - in September 1965, during the Andover, Kansas tornado outbreak of April 1991, and during the Oklahoma tornado outbreak of May 1999.

-Winters are cold and dry; since Wichita is roughly midway between Canada and the Gulf of Mexico, cold spells and warm spells are equally frequent.
-Warm air masses from the Gulf of Mexico can raise midwinter temperatures into the 50s and even 60s (°F), while cold-air masses from the Arctic can occasionally plunge the temperature below 0 °F. Wind speed in the city averages 13 mph.
-On average, January is the coldest month (and the driest), July the hottest, and May the wettest.
+Winters are cold and dry.
+Since Wichita is roughly midway between Canada and the Gulf of Mexico, cold spells and warm spells are equally frequent.
+Warm air masses from the Gulf of Mexico can raise midwinter temperatures into the 50s and even 60s (°F).
+Cold-air masses from the Arctic can occasionally plunge the temperature below 0 °F. Wind speed in the city averages 13 mph.
+On average, January is the coldest month and the driest.
+July is the hottest, and May the wettest.

+Weather data

-The average temperature in the city is 57.7 °F. Over the course of a year, the monthly daily average temperature ranges from 33.2 °F in January to 81.5 °F in July.
-The high temperature reaches or exceeds 90 °F an average of 65 days a year and 100 °F an average of 12 days a year.
+The average temperature in Wichita is 57.7 °F. Over the course of a year, the monthly daily average temperature ranges from 33.2 °F in January to 81.5 °F in July.
+The high temperature reaches or exceeds 90 °F an average of 65 days a year, and 100 °F an average of 12 days a year.
 The minimum temperature falls to or below 10 °F on an average 7.7 days a year.

-The hottest temperature recorded in Wichita was 114 °F in 1936; the coldest temperature recorded was -22 °F on February 12, 1899.
-Readings as low as -17 °F and as high as 111 °F occurred as recently as February 16, 2021 and July 29–30, 2012, respectively.
+The hottest temperature recorded in Wichita was 114 °F in 1936.
+The coldest temperature recorded was -22 °F on February 12, 1899.
+Readings as low as -17 °F and as high as 111 °F occurred as recently as February 16, 2021, and July 29–30, 2012, respectively.

 Wichita receives on average about 34.31 in of precipitation a year, most of which falls in the warmer months, and experiences 87 days of measurable precipitation.
 The average relative humidity is 80% in the morning and 49% in the evening.
 Annual snowfall averages 12.7 in.
-Measurable snowfall occurs an average of nine days per year with at least an inch of snow falling on four of those days.
+Measurable snowfall occurs an average of nine days per year, with at least an inch of snow falling on four of those days.
 Snow depth of at least an inch occurs an average of 12 days per year.
-The average window for freezing temperatures is October 25 through April 9.
+The average window for freezing temperatures is October 25 to April 9.

+Pollen and other allergens

+Wichita is consistently ranked as one of the worst major cities in the nation for seasonal allergies, due largely to tree and grass pollen (partly from surrounding open plains and pastureland), and smoke from frequent burning of fields by the region's farmers and ranchers, driven by the strong Kansas winds.
+The Asthma and Allergy Foundation of America, ranked Wichita—out of the nation's 100 largest cities—sixth worst for people with allergies in 2016, third worst in 2021, second worst in 2022, and worst nationwide in 2023.